The author wishes to thank the readers for all their kind interest, letters with

 of the conjunctions depicted on several star maps, and the inscriptions

 showing their owners.
 To make these persons fit in, chronologically, is a task for Egyptology, not astronomy.
-As a first step the low-dating (in use
+As a first step the

 by a number of schools of Egyptology) of the era in question should be